mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 ### Editing a User Role

-A User Role in the Company can be modified: to do so, simply click on the pencil-shaped button on the desired User row and select the new Role.
+A User Role in the Company can be modified: to do so, simply click on the edit button for the desired User row and select the new Role.

 <!-- TODO: SCREENSHOT OF COMPANY EDIT USER MODAL -->